 Finally, the monetary explanation is consistent with evidence of an impending recession long before the first oil price shock in October 1973-January 1974, but shortly after the monetary tightening of early 1973.
 Both the expected conditions component of the index of consumer confidence and the index of leading indicators peaked in January 1973, when monetary policy switched to a contractionary stance in response to rising inflation.
 Consumer durables started falling relative to trend in early 1973, as would be expected in response to a monetary tightening.
-Similar declines can be observed in the number of housing starts and motor vehicle purchases.
+Similar declines can be observed in the numbers of housing starts and motor-vehicle purchases.
 Figure 7 suggests that both consumers and economic forecasters were expecting a recession many months before the October 1973 war and the subsequent oil embargo, and that this expectation was not driven by concerns over OPEC.
 The decline in the index of leading indicators continued throughout 1974.
-Although we cannot tell to what extent the fall in the index of leading economic indicators after September 1973 can be attributed to oil as opposed to money, a full two thirds of the fall in consumer confidence in 1973-74 was completed prior to the oil date.
+Although we cannot tell to what extent the fall in the index of leading economic indicators after September 1973 can be attributed to oil as opposed to money, a full two-thirds of the fall in consumer confidence in 1973-1974 was completed prior to the oil date.

-V. What Explains the Initial Monetary Expansion of the 1970s?
+5. What Explains the Initial Monetary Expansion of the 1970s?

 The U.S. economy moved from an extended period of low and stable inflation at the beginning of the 1960s to one of high and variable inflation by the end of the decade.
-The underlying cause of the shift towards higher inflation was the gradual reduction in the United States' commitment to the twin goals of low and stable inflation and the avoidance of "excessive" balance-of-payments deficits.
-In the late 1960s, the central bank's commitment to these traditional goals was increasingly diluted by the additional goal of maintaining high employment.10 The dilution of the commitment to controlling inflation and balance of payments deficits was behind both the weakening (and ultimately the destruction) of the Bretton Woods system and the initiation of expectations of high and persistent inflation in the late 1960s.
-The rise in inflationary expectations in turn triggered an "inflationary pressures were reinforced by two serious errors of economic analysis on the part of the Federal Reserve: First, a miscalculation of full employment in the wake of the productivity slowdown and of structural changes in the labor market (see Orphanides (2000); Orphanides et al. 1999);12 and, second, an increased tendency to attribute inflation to "special factors" rather than the underlying monetary environment.13 A third element was the exploitation
+The underlying cause of the shift towards higher inflation was the gradual reduction in the United States's commitment to the twin goals of low and stable inflation and the avoidance of "excessive" balance-of-payments deficits.
+In the late 1960s, the central

+Figure 7 BUSINESS-CYCLE INDICATORS WITH OPEC I OIL DATES: (a) EXPECTED CONDITIONS COMPONENT OF CONSUMER CONFIDENCE; (b) REAL DURABLES CONSUMPTION (PERCENT DEVIATION FROM HP-TREND); (c) INDEX OF LEADING ECONOMIC INDICATORS bank's commitment to these traditional goals was increasingly diluted by the additional goal of maintaining high employment.
+The dilution of the commitment to controlling inflation and balance-of-payments deficits was behind both the weakening (and ultimately the destruction) of the Bretton Woods system and the initiation of expectations of high and persistent inflation in the late 1960s.
+The rise in inflationary expectations in turn triggered an inflation trap by raising the cost of subsequent disinflations (also see Christiano and Gust, 2000).
+These inflationary pressures were reinforced by two serious errors of economic analysis on